image_pdfimage_print

 • work experience; and

-To be eligible for admission, postgraduate applicants must satisfy the minimum entry requirements and any course specific requirements or prerequisites detailed in the Admissions Guidebook.
-All entry and course requirements apply consistently across different campus locations and/or modes of study.
+4.7 To be eligible for admission, postgraduate applicants must satisfy the minimum entry requirements and any course specific requirements or prerequisites detailed in the Admissions Guidebook.
+These requirements are consistently applied across different campus locations and modes of study.

 • formal qualifications; and